TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 }
 ```

-While upgrading with ~~legacy~~ successful projects, I only come across projects that have all constants `public` by default.
-It's either lack of PHP 7.1 feature awareness or avoiding pain of adding `private` and `protected` manually to every single constant.
-If it's 10 class constants to handle, is easy.
+While upgrading with ~~legacy~~ successful projects, I only come across projects with all constants `public` by default.
+It's either a lack of PHP 7.1 feature awareness or avoiding the pain of adding `private` and `protected` manually to every single constant.
+If it's 10 class constants to handle, it is easy.
 But going through 50+ constants or even 338 constants is pain.

-The downside of this default is unclear architecture that allows to use of constants anywhere in the project.
-It's often missued by new developers that come to project and don't know the architecture well.
+The downside of this default is the unclear architecture, which allows constants to be used anywhere in the project.
+New developers who come to the project and don't know the architecture are most likely to use constants all over the project.

 Imagine the same area of problems as with public methods.
-It's like injecting controller to get access to Doctrine repository of `User` class:
+It's like injecting a controller to get access to the Doctrine repository of the `User` class:

 ```php
 $homepageController = $container->get(HomepageController::class);